Artistic talent is equally distributed across the globe.

 What is a “scene report”?

 If you’re not already acquainted, let me introduce you to Bandcamp Fridays.
-Although these may or may not still be happening when you receive this newsletter, No Chambers aims to keep the spirt of these events alive.
-Although I can’t guarantee that every album featured here is available on Bandcamp, if it is, then I’ve bought it and encourage you to as well (either on a first Friday or otherwise).
+Although these may or may not still be happening when you receive this newsletter, No Chambers aims to keep the spirit of these events alive.

 Are these albums “fresh finds”?